freitasgouvea/solidity-expert-bootcamp/01-Notes/10-Security.md

 ### Force Feeding

-This attack is done by sending ether to an contract that uses the ether balance to execute some kind of business logic.
+This attack is done by sending ether to contract that uses the ether balance to execute some kind of business logic.

 To avoid this, never use the balance of contrato to implement any business logic.
 If you need to do this, create a variable that store the balance and only can be modifieded when your logic permittis.